AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 ### Sections or groups

 _Sections_ provide a way to inform GenStudio that fields belonging to a section require a high degree of coherence.
 Establishing this relationship helps the AI to generate content that matches the creative elements in the section.
+A template can include up to three sections.

-Use a prefix to group the fields of a section.
+Use a prefix to group the fields of a section:

 - `group1_headline`
 - `group1_body`

 Each section can have only one of a field type.
 For example, Group 1 can only have one `group1_headline` field.
-A template can include up to three sections.

 ### Background image